 BB.
 Signs, subject to the sign provisions of this chapter.

-163-27.
+§ 163-27.
 Conditional uses.

 Conditional uses shall be as follows:

 A. Garbage or refuse disposal plant, provided that the proposed location is such as to offer a reasonable protection to the neighborhood against possible detrimental effects of such use, taking into consideration the physical relationship to surrounding properties and access to the site, including any nearby residential streets that must be traversed in bringing the material to the site.